-The Redevelopment Authority manages a number of entities, the goals and missions of which are in alignment and work in concert with the organization's own Vision 2022.
+The Port manages a number of entities, the goals and missions of which are in alignment and work in concert with the organization's own Vision 2022.
 This regional cooperation is critical in enabling the widespread change needed to truly have a transformative impact on Greater Cincinnati.

 Returning vacant properties to productive use

 The mission of the Hamilton County Land Reutilization Corporation (HCLRC or Landbank) is to return vacant properties to productive use.
-The Redevelopment Authority serves as management company for the Landbank, providing all executive and administrative services as well as allowing The Landbank to use the tools, expertise, and resources of the Redevelopment Authority.
-This partnership strengthens both entities abilities to strategically strengthen Greater Cincinnati neighborhoods through enhanced engagement in community development initiatives.
+The Port serves as the management company for the Landbank, providing all executive and administrative services as well as allowing The Landbank to use the tools, expertise, and resources of The Port.
+This partnership strengthens both entities' abilities to strategically strengthen Greater Cincinnati neighborhoods through enhanced engagement in community development initiatives.

-Programs like REACH, the Historic Stabilization Program, and Moving Ohio Forward continue to transform neighborhoods throughout Cincinnati.
+Programs like REACH and the Historic Stabilization Program continue to transform neighborhoods throughout Cincinnati.

-Visit the Landbank site for more information on properties, programs, governance, and more.
+Visit the Landbank site for more information on available properties, programs, governance, and more.

 Greater Cincinnati Foreign Trade Zone